 Why does Defender keep detecting it?

 An old installer may still be in Downloads, Temp, a backup folder, or a compressed archive.
+If the file no longer exists and scans are clean, the alert may also be stale Protection History rather than an active bundle.

 Can I add an exclusion?